Franz Xaver Zettler: Early life

+Zettler was born on 21 August in Munich, Bavaria, Germany, his father, Franz Xaver Zettler, was 27 and his mother, Ursula Oppenrieder, was 28.

 Career

 He started his own stained glass design company in 1870.

 He designed some of the stained glass in the Deutsche Evangelische Christuskirche in Knightsbridge, London in 1904-1905.
 He designed a window depicting The Crucifixion that today stands in Badin Hall.

 Personal life

-His father-in-law, Joseph Mayer, was also a stained glass designer.
+He married Anna Mayer.
+They were the parents of at least 3 sons and 1 daughter.
+His father-in-law, Joseph Gabriel Mayer (1808-83), was also a stained glass designer, who founded the firm of Franz Mayer of Munich.